Skip to main content

 Open a tenant record to see all jobs that have been linked to that tenant.
 This gives a complete history of maintenance work at their property without needing to search through the full jobs list.

-Landlord access
+Landlord records

 Privacy controls